Five clever design tricks to bring the outdoors inside

 Natural light… the more of it you invite into your home, the better!
 According to Belinda, to increase the natural light in your home, the obvious option is adding more mirrors, and going with light colours in your décor choice.

-“Positioning a mirror to reflect a beautiful outdoor area can work wonders, especially in a small space.
 If you’re really trying to increase the amount of light in a space, I would also consider lightening up the décor – white reflects light and increases the sense of space, whereas black absorbs light and can make a space feel smaller and more enclosed.”

 Planning is key